alexandmag/exercises-flutter/README.md

-# exercises
+# Exercises-flutter

-A new Flutter project.
+A new Flutter project based on our Mobile classes.

 ## Getting Started